amper5and/voice.js/docs/API.md

 #### client.settings( 'set', { doNotDisturbExpiration: date }, callback )
 Turns on DND with an expiration date.

-* date: Javascript Date object - The date and time when DND will be disabled.
+* date: Javascript Date object - The date and time when DND should be automatically disabled.

 ## Forwarding phones: client.phones(command,options,callback)